-Discussing allergy management with a young person may bring on, at minimum, some eye rolling, or at the other end of the spectrum, it may cause emotional distress.
+Discussing allergy management with a young person may bring on, at minimum, some eye rolling.
+Or, at the other end of the spectrum, it may cause emotional distress.
 While mild anxiety around food allergy can assist teenagers in focusing on problem-solving, significant levels of anxiety can rob a person of the ability to find solutions at all.
 If parents recognize anxiety around their teen’s food allergy, they should intervene early and seek professional help.

 Pick your moments.
 When you’re planning to speak to your teen on a sensitive subject, select your time carefully.
 Choose a moment when stress levels are low, and when you know you can ensure a supportive environment, so that you’ll be more likely to get and keep their attention.

 Communications should always be respectful and warm.
 If you express your feelings and your motivation for keeping him safe regularly, your teen won’t feel threatened discussing any topic.
-Try to speak to a teenager as you would speak to an adult friend – that way, you’ll be less likely to get a childish response.
+Try to talk with a teenager as you would speak to an adult friend – that way, you’ll be less likely to get a childish response.
 Think about what they need to learn, rather than your need to be heard.

 Let your teen be frank.
 For teenagers, self-expression is often very difficult and they need a safe environment to be able to discuss feelings and problems.
 This means it’s important that they do not fear discipline for being honest about a mistake or a poor decision.
 Don’t rob them of an opportunity to learn from mistakes, as these are the lessons that stick with all of us.